Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 ```

 Each dimension has objective value, a unit and then *monitoring* "as code" to verify objective.
 In some cases monitoring is
-not feasable or possible to arrange for various reasons. *Type* attribute indicates which monitoring system is used. *Reference* attribute contains url for reference documentation regarding the monitoring spec. *Spec* contains the actucal "as code" part as YAML or string which can be executed in selected monitoring system as is.
-See template example.
+not feasable or possible to arrange for various reasons. *Type* attribute indicates which monitoring system is used. *Reference* attribute contains url for reference documentation regarding the monitoring spec. *Spec* contains the monitoring rules "as code" to be executed in selected monitoring system as is.

 **Note!** The "as code" part of the component is the initial step towards embracing Everything as Code paradigm, but is still experimental.

-The values of the QA attributes are given by the vendor.
-Should you trust in the values, is the choice made by the data consumer.
-If possible utilize automatic checking of data quality against the source and update the values accordingly.
+We need more vendors supporting the approach.
+You can use predefined vendor options (as type) and custom for in-house solutions.

 The QA object is general in nature and should be enough for common (80%) use cases.
 Note that you can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
 The ["Specification extensions"](#specification-extensions) section provides details on how to use this feature.

 Data integrity is the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle.
 That is why *integrity* is not in the attributes, but accuracy and consistency as well as completeness are.

-**Note!** The "as code" *spec* part of the component embraces Everything as Code paradigm.
-We need more vendors supporting the approach.
-You can use predefined vendor options (as type) and custom for in-house solutions.

 ## Optional attributes and elements